 2. Not contested.

 3. Admitted.
-As stated in the Joint Petition for Declaratory Statement filed by Enron Compression Services, Inc. and Gulf attached as Exhibit 7 to WFEC's petition, Gulf has provided retail electric service to customers in Washington County, Florida since 1926.
+As stated in the Joint Petition for Declaratory Statement filed by Enron Compression Services Company and Gulf attached as Exhibit 7 to WFEC's petition, Gulf has provided retail electric service to customers in Washington County, Florida since 1926.

-4. As stated in the Joint Petition for Declaratory Statement filed by Enron Compression Services, Inc. ("ECS") and Gulf attached as Exhibit 7 to WFEC's petition, Gulf acknowledges and admits that pursuant to Section 366.04(5) of the Florida Statutes, the FPSC has jurisdiction over the planning, development, and maintenance of a coordinated electric power grid throughout Florida to assure the avoidance of further uneconomic duplication of generation, transmission and distribution facilities and as also stated in the ECS/Gulf Joint Petition for Declatory Statement, Gulf acknowledges and admits that pursuant to Section 366.04(2)(e) of the Florida Statutes, the FPSC has the authority to resolve territorial disputes between and among rural electric cooperatives and other electric utilities under the FPSC's jurisdiction.
+4. As stated in the Joint Petition for Declaratory Statement filed by Enron Compression Services Company ("ECS") and Gulf attached as Exhibit 7 to WFEC's petition, Gulf acknowledges and admits that pursuant to Section 366.04(5) of the Florida Statutes, the FPSC has jurisdiction over the planning, development, and maintenance of a coordinated electric power grid throughout Florida to assure the avoidance of further uneconomic duplication of generation, transmission and distribution facilities and as also stated in the ECS/Gulf Joint Petition for Declatory Statement, Gulf acknowledges and admits that pursuant to Section 366.04(2)(e) of the Florida Statutes, the FPSC has the authority to resolve territorial disputes between and among rural electric cooperatives and other electric utilities under the FPSC's jurisdiction.

 5. Gulf acknowledges and admits that Section 366.055(3) of the Florida Statutes provides that, subject to the provisions of Section 366.055, the FPSC has the power to require any electric utility to transmit electrical energy over its transmission lines from one utility to another or as a part of the total energy supply of the entire grid to assure efficient and reliable operation of a state energy grid.